 - If it becomes apparent that you have booked events with photographers who attend/have attended, our events on either the day before or the day after the event we have booked with you, we will view this as being of conflicting commercial interest and cancel your booking, with no reimbursement, as our cancellation terms become null and void.

-- Circumstances beyond our control, inclement weather, illness and family emergencies : we cannot be held responsible for unforeseen events and our obligation will be to pay the model at least a/ travel expenses or b/ if multiple attendees are unable to turn up due to weather and you turn up, we will pay an appropriate portion of your fee if we continue with the event.
-Remember this works both ways, so if you have a serious problem and cannot attend your booking, we will not charge you for our loss of revenue.
+- Circumstances beyond our control, inclement weather, illness and family emergencies : we cannot be held responsible for unforeseen events and our obligation will be to pay the model at least a/ travel expenses or b/ if multiple attendees are unable to turn up due to weather and you turn up, we will pay an appropriate portion of your fee if we continue with the event. c/ if weather prevents the event taking place we will re-schedule to the nearest day with no compensation except: any out of pocket pre-paid travelling expenses will be reimbursed.
+Remember this works both ways, so if you have a serious weather problem and cannot attend your booking, we will not charge you for our loss of revenue.

 Models responsibility to us :